 The Democratic National Committee launched an anti-Donald Trump advertising campaign in which it used a Donald Duck mascot to claim the Donald was “ducking” on releasing his tax returns.
-In the article, Gerben Law Firm’s Josh Gerben told the Wall Street Journal that the Democratic National Committee’s use of the Donald Duck mascot likely violated copyright and trademark laws.
+The Wall Street Journal Law Blog brought up the issue of whether the DNC was infringing on Disney’s intellectual property.

-Josh Gerben was quoted by the Wall Street Journal about the DNC’s use of “Donald Ducks” an anti-Trump mascot dressed as Disney’s Donald Duck.
+Josh Gerben was quoted by the Wall Street Journal Law Blog, stating:

-In this instance, if a reasonable consumer would believe that Disney had authorized use of the DONALD DUCK trademark to launch a political attack on Donald Trump, then there would be trademark infringement.
+“U.S. trademark law prevents use of a registered trademark to create a false association with the owner of the trademark.
+In this instance, if a reasonable consumer would believe that Disney had authorized use of the DONALD DUCK trademark to launch a political attack on Donald Trump, then there would be trademark infringement.”